Get

 Puppies are among the cutest creatures on Earth.
 They’re small, cuddly, and always ready to play.
 Other dogs are a puppy’s best friends, and they can have hours of fun together.
 From chasing each other around to playing fetch, puppies always find a way to have a good time.
 They bring happiness and laughter into our lives.

 In every home, there are rules that the family must follow.
 The same goes for when you bring a new puppy home.
 Whether you have one dog or multiple dogs, it is vital to introduce them properly so they can learn to get along and co-exist peacefully.
-Usually, you can tell that playing went too rough when one of the puppies is trying to disengage.
-Fighting is an instinct for dogs, but with proper guidance and socialization from their owners, puppies can learn to play nicely with you, others, and other dogs.
+Usually, you can tell that playing has gone too rough when one of the puppies is trying to disengage.
+Rough play is a normal part of puppies’ development, but with proper guidance and socialization from their owners, puppies can learn to play nicely with you, others, and other dogs.

 divider single dog paw oct 2024Why Puppies Play